ihajat/BowlingGame/README.md

 If he gets a spare or strike in the last (tenth) frame, the bowler gets to throw one or two more bonus balls, respectively.
 These bonus throws are taken as part of the same turn.
 If the bonus throws knock down all the pins, the process does not repeat: the bonus throws are only used to calculate the score of the final frame.
 The game score is the total of all frame scores.
 More info on the rules at: How to Score for Bowling

+1. I have used TDD to drive the code functionality
+2. I have kept it simple
+3. I have used digits for input rather than symbols, though, since it's preferential choice.
+If it is mandatory, then, I would include a parser to convert a string of symbols , representing a game, to digits.
+4. Language of choice is Kotlin.